 Ignorance about homosexuality

 The two themes that came out from our conversation was, first, that in the past our parents lived in ignorance about homosexuality so it was therefore condemned as wrong.
 However, we now live in the day where science has proven that it is a genetic issue (not a choice but nature) and therefore cannot be called a sin.
 Second, sinning is only doing things that hurt other people.
-Things like stealing were typically bad (not always if there was a greater good), murder was wrong, and having sex with anybody you wanted to was bad (but it is ok if you love the person).
+Things like stealing were typically considered bad (not always if there was a greater good), murder was wrong, and having sex with anybody you wanted too was bad (but it is ok if you love the person).

 We love ourselves mores than we love God